Want to know what your agent is doing?

 Every layer, in plain view.

-Greywatch surfaces every file the agent opens, every host it connects to, and every command it runs.
-It blocks none of it.
-The point is simply that you can see it, on whichever platform you work.
+Greywatch surfaces every file the agent opens, every host it connects to, and every command it runs, on whichever platform you work.
+It is permissive by default, so nothing is blocked until you decide otherwise.

 Filesystem activity